In order to rate a tourism resource first you have to login width your user name and password.click for loging or Register

 On the day before Corpus Christi you will see the “Tarasca” parade.
 It is designed principally for children and youngsters, and has a female mannequin wearing the coming summer's fashions, riding on the back of a legendary dragon, escorted by “giants and big-heads”.
 All this is a taster for Thursday, when the centre of attention is the traditional, unusual, civic-religious procession, with a parading entourage of horses, bands, traditional choirs and dance groups...

-All week long, in Plaza Bib-Rambla Square, you can see the “Carocas”, where the year's most important events are satirised in drawings and verses.
+All week long, in Plaza Bib-Rambla Square, you can see the “Carocas”, where the year's most important events are satirised in drawings and verses the "Quintillas".
 Meanwhile, at the fair ground, there is non-stop fun with horse and carriage parades in the mornings, fairground attractions in the afternoon/evenings and festive atmosphere in the marquees by night.
 At midnight on Sunday there is a monumental “castle” of fireworks and the traditional “trueno gordo” (a huge firecracker), to mark the end of the celebrations until the following year.

 Take a break from the old routine and come to Granada's grand fiesta!